8 Ways To Keep Your Indoor Cat Happy and Healthy

 Photo of a cat playing with a toy

-“Indoor enrichment for cats is crucial for their mental and physical well-being,” says Dr. Sabrina Kong, DVM, of Jules Veterinary Center in Tracy, California.
+“Indoor enrichment for cats is crucial for their mental and physical well-being,” says Sabrina Kong, DVM, of Jules Veterinary Center in Tracy, California.

 There are various ways to keep your kitty’s daily life fun and interesting so they can put both their mind and body to work.
-Try these tips from Dr. Kong and Dr. Sara de Wet, DVM, associate veterinarian at Scott’s Addition Animal Hospital in Richmond, Virginia:
+Try these tips from Dr. Kong and Sara de Wet, DVM, associate veterinarian at Scott’s Addition Animal Hospital in Richmond, Virginia:

-• Set up scratching posts: These are must-haves because they allow cats to fulfill their natural scratching instincts, which are vital for claw health and stress relief, Dr. Kong says.
+Scratching posts are must-haves because they allow cats to fulfill their natural scratching instincts, which are vital for claw health and stress relief, Dr. Kong says.
 These should be placed both horizontally and vertically.

 Frisco 21-in Sisal Cat Scratching Post with Toy